BoldDev/python_code_challenge_2021/README.md

 https://documenter.getpostman.com/view/11011869/UUxtEWB6

+## Run project (docker)

+Assumption: you have docker and docker compose installed

+    docker-compose up -d

 ## Preparation steps :warning:
 These steps have already been made.
 So you should follow them only if you want to reproduce the whole setup process from the ground.